EXPA- Ext. Prog Assoc

 - Initiate efforts to expand MSU Extension programs to ensure that community needs assessments, program development and recruitment efforts include the engagement of Michigan’s diverse residents across race, gender, socioeconomic class, disabilities and other differences.

 - Other duties as may be assigned by the appropriate supervisor.

 Unit Specific Education/Experience/Skills

-- Combination of education and specific, relevant work experience may be considered in lieu of degree.
+- Associates degree, or a combination of education and specific, relevant experience may be considered in lieu of degree.

-- Experience and proven ability working productively with a team serving in both leadership and contributor roles.
+- Experience and proven ability working productively with a team serving in both a leadership and contributor role.

-- Travel in local and surrounding communities and occasional long-distance travel is required as a regular part of this position.
+- Ability to travel in local and surrounding communities, and occasional long-distance travel are required as a regular part of this position.

 - Other skills and/or physical abilities required to perform duties of the position.

 - Fluency in reading, writing and speaking in a language other than English is strongly desired - Spanish preferred.